mesrikanthreddy/Three-Eyed-Coders/projects/README.md

 ## Project Guidelines

-- Projects should be related to AI/ML
+- Projects should be related to AI/ML with frontend and backend Integration
 - Include clear documentation
 - Ensure code is well-commented
 - Include a license (preferably MIT)